 Most babies will recover but it causes a range of serious infections including pneumonia, meningitis, and septicaemia (blood infection) and is especially dangerous to those babies born prematurely.

-Each year in the UK about 40 babies die and 1 in 14 of survivors will have a long-term disability.Group B Strep infection in babies can be prevented by giving intravenous antibiotics to women during labour.
+1 in 19 of the babies who develop a GBS infection will die from an early-onset GBS infection and 1 in 13 from a late-onset GBS infection.
+1 in 14 of those who survive their GBS infection will have a long-term disability following their early-onset GBS infection and 1 in 8 following their late-onset GBS infection.Group B Strep infection in babies can be prevented by giving intravenous antibiotics to women during labour.
 There are concerns that routine GBS testing could lead to large numbers of women being given antibiotics unnecessarily and the longer-term effects of antibiotics on mother and baby.
 Widespread use of antibiotics can also contribute to antimicrobial resistance in the general population.
 The current UK practice is to offer antibiotics when the baby is thought to be at higher risk of developing the infection: if the birth is preterm, if GBS was detected during the current pregnancy, if the woman has a fever or previously had an infected baby.
 This process is not very accurate and previous UK research has found that:

 65% of babies who develop Group B Strep infections have mothers who have no risk factors for carrying the bacteria